xavibenjamin/theboldreport.net/about.md

 *The Bold Report* is designed, developed, and written by [Tim Smith](http://ttimsmith.com) in beautiful, and sometimes cold, St. Paul, Minnesota.
 I *don't* currently write this site full-time.

-{% image small__right /uploads/2013/09/tim_680x510.jpg "I was born with my eyebrows like that… kidding." %}
+{% figure small__right /uploads/2013/09/tim_680x510.jpg "I was born with my eyebrows like that… kidding." %}

 ## Purpose